PeterBadoingy/LC-Fixes/README.md

-Water Node Fixes — Removed all peds and vehicles from water-based nodes and made small fixes for ped crossings set as vehicle spawns(around Messina den) and density.
+Water Node Fixes — Removed all pedestrians and vehicles from water-based nodes and fixed pedestrian crossings/junctions and density around the map.